-It’s that time of the year again folks!
+It’s that time of the year again, folks!
 Social media experts are clamouring to predict the trends and changes we’ll see across the major social networks over the next twelve months.
 Maybe we’ll see the launch of new platforms or functionalities that will change the face of digital marketing as we know it.
 For this article, we teamed up with Jerry from a social media agency in Birmingham (JCsocialmedia.com) to add some expertise and insight.
-Let’s take a look at what appear to be the best bet for developments this year.
+Let’s take a look at what appears to be the best bet for developments this year.

 Social media for business tips for 2017

 With so many new platforms popping up, it’s easy to lose focus on what you and your business are actually trying to gain from social media marketing.
 “It’s great to play around with new tools but always remember who your audience is and what your goals are” Jerry explains, “you can end up wasting too much time if those tools aren’t of real value.”

 If your business has even a hint of a consumer-facing element, you need to get on Instagram.
 The photo-sharing network is fast-becoming the most important social network and it might be the fastest way to get in front of your audience.
 “Insta is especially important for brands whose audience consists of teens and guys and girls in their 20s.
 It’s by far their most used network” Jerry explains.

 Unsurprisingly, 90% of Instagram users are under the age of 35.